oneapi-src/oneDAL/docs/source/api/algorithms/optimizers/index.rst

 Optimizers
 ==========

-This chapter describes programming interfaces of optimizers implemented in |short_name|:
+This chapter describes the programming interfaces of optimizers implemented in |short_name|.

 .. toctree::
    :titlesonly: